What Is an Entry Level Separation (ELS) in the Military?

 Contrary to Popular Belief, This Discharge Can't Be Requested

 Not long after enlisting in the military, some people realize that the military is not for them.
-Sometimes this dawns on them during boot camp, other times it becomes clear during the first few months of service.
+Sometimes this dawns on them during boot camp; other times, it becomes evident during the first few months of service.

-While you can't opt out of your contract with the military, there is something called an entry level separation (ELS) that applies to those who have been in the military for fewer than 180 days.
+While you can't opt out of your contract with the military, there is something called an entry-level separation (ELS).
+It applies to those who have been in the military for fewer than 180 days.
 But a new military member can't just ask for this type of discharge and expect to receive it.
 Here's how it works.

 Terms of Military Discharge

 The ELS is one way a commander can designate when someone is to be discharged from the military without triggering a court-martial.